Dociostaurus maroccanus

 Dociostaurus maroccanus, commonly known as the Moroccan locust, is a grasshopper in the insect family Acrididae.
 It is found in northern Africa, southern and eastern Europe and western Asia.
 It lives a solitary existence but in some years its numbers increase sharply, and it becomes gregarious and congregates to form swarms which can cause devastation in agricultural areas.
 The species was first described by Carl Peter Thunberg in 1815.

 Distribution

 The range of the Moroccan locust extends from the Canary Islands and Madeira in the west to Kazakhstan and Afghanistan in the east.
 In Africa it is found in Algeria, Egypt, Libya, Morocco and Tunisia.
 In Europe it is found in France, Portugal, Spain, Italy and the Balkan peninsula.
-It is also found in the Middle East and Central Asia.
+It is also found in the Middle East (e.g. Gilan province of Iran), and Central Asia.

 Description

 The eggs are laid in pods with about thirty eggs each.
 The nymphs ("hoppers") resemble wingless adults.
 They moult five times, each instar having larger wing pads.
 The adult female locust is 20 to 38 millimetres long and the male 16 to 28 millimetres long.
 The body colour is yellowish gray with dark patches.
 There is a creamy coloured cross-shape on the prothorax.
 The elytra are large and transparent, sometimes speckled with brown, and the wings are colourless and strongly veined.
 The hind legs are powerful, the femur often being banded with black while the tibia is usually red.
 The time taken from hatching to maturity is about thirty days.